tikv/website/content/docs/5.1/concepts/whats-next.md

         weight: 3
 ---

-We recommend continuing learning about TiKV using the following resources:
+Depending on your role, the following resources are recommended to learn more about TiKV:

-- As a TiKV cluster administrator, learn how to:
+- As a TiKV cluster administrator, you can refer to the following administration instructions:

     - Install a TiKV cluster: [Install TiKV](../../deploy/install/install/)
     - Config a TiKV cluster: [Configure TiKV](../../deploy/configure/introduction/)
     - Benchmark of a TiKV cluster: [Benchmark and Performance](../../deploy/benchmark/benchmark/)
     - Monitor a TiKV cluster: [Monitor and Alert](../../deploy/monitor/monitor/)
     - Maintain and operate a TiKV cluster: [Operate TiKV Cluster](../../deploy/operate/operate/)
     - Administrate TiKV Cluster with CLI Tools: [CLI](../../reference/cli/introduction/)

-- As an application developer, learn
+- As an application developer, you can refer to the following development instructions:

-    - How to interact with a TiKV cluster using TiKV clients: [TiKV clients](../../develop/clients/introduction/)
+    - Interact with a TiKV cluster using TiKV clients: [TiKV clients](../../develop/clients/introduction/)
-    - How to interact with TiKV using RawKV API: [RawKV](../../develop/rawkv/introduction/)
+    - Interact with TiKV using RawKV API: [RawKV](../../develop/rawkv/introduction/)
-    - The architecture of TiKV: [Architecture](../../reference/architecture/introduction/)
+    - Learn the architecture of TiKV: [Architecture](../../reference/architecture/introduction/)

-- Want to become a contributor, learn
+- If you want to become a TiKV contributor, you can refer to the following contribution instructions:

     -  How to be a TiKV Contributor: [Contribute](/community/contribute/)
     -  The internal of TiKV: [Deep Dive](/deep-dive/introduction/)